-We’ve provided a basic template that you can use to get started creating a monthly safety report below.
+We’ve provided a basic template that you can use to get started creating a safety report below.
 In each section of this post, we’ll walk through the types of information you should consider adding to your report.

 Near misses

 If you don’t currently document near misses, you need to.
 They are a lagging indicator of how your site’s risk prevention strategies are/are not working.
+Ensuring they’re part of the monthly data collection is vital for your safety report.

 First aid

 A first aid event is anything that results in an injury needing first aid care on site but not further medical treatment.
 An example of this would be a team member who superficially cuts themselves and needs a Band-Aid but no further treatment for their cut.
+Such events should be documented in your monthly safety review.

 Lost time injuries